 Wise ones throughout history have given humanity a picture of the Human Ideal to strive for, such as religious saints like Jesus in the Gospels or Ayn Rand's selfish individualist.
 Rudolf Steiner presents to the world a new Human Ideal for our age.
-Part I of the book describes THE FREE THINKER while Part II describes THE FREE SPIRIT.
+Part I of the book describes THE FREE THINKER while Part II describes THE FREE INDIVIDUAL.
 The Human Ideal is when they are united.

 1. Conscious Human Action